-Traffic and Transportation 4.3.2
+4.3.2 Traffic and Transportation

-- 48 Construction traffic associated with the construction and maintenance of the revised proposed Development falls into two main categories, namely Abnormal Indivisible Loads (AIL) and Construction/Maintenance Loads.
+- Construction traffic associated with the construction and maintenance of the proposed Development falls into two main categories, namely Abnormal Indivisible Loads (AIL) and Construction/Maintenance Loads.
 The AILs are those that will require an escort, either by private contractor or by police escort.
-Construction / maintenance loads are those that do not require any special escort or permissions and are only influenced by normal traffic regulations. - The Applicant will ensure that the vehicles will be routed as agreed with the Local Authority, Transport Scotland, 49.
-Police Scotland and other relevant consultees, to minimise disruption and disturbance to local residents and road users.
-Further details regarding transport and access can be found in EIA Report Chapter 12: Access, Traffic & Transportation of this EIA Report.
+Construction / maintenance loads are those that do not require any special escort or permissions and are only influenced by normal traffic regulations. - 47.
+The Applicant will ensure that the vehicles will be routed as agreed with the Local Authority, Transport Scotland, Police Scotland and other relevant consultees, to minimise disruption and disturbance to local residents and road users.
+Further details regarding transport and access can be found in Chapter 12: Access, Traffic & Transportation of this EIA Report.

-4.3.3 Construction Environmental Management Plan (CEMP)
+Construction Environmental Management Plan (CEMP) 4.3.3

-- As part of the construction contract, the Principal Contractor (PC) responsible for undertaking the construction 50 works would adhere to a CEMP produced by ScottishPower Renewables (SPR).
-The CEMP shall be developed in accordance with the joint Scottish Renewables, NatureScot (previously SNH), SEPA, and Forestry Commission Scotland guidance on Good Practice During Wind Farm Construction (SNH, 2019).
-The PC shall consult with the Scottish Ministers, NatureScot, SEPA, Historic Environment Scotland (HES) and DGC on the production of the CEMP.
-An Outline CEMP is provided in Technical Appendix 4.1. - The CEMP shall describe how the PC will ensure suitable management of, but not limited to, the following 51. environmental issues during construction of the revised proposed Development: - noise and vibration; - dust and air pollution; - surface and groundwater; - ecology and ornithology (including protection of habitats and species); - agriculture (including protection of livestock and land); - cultural heritage: - waste (construction and domestic); - details of the size, location and volumes to be extracted from borrow pits; - pollution incidence response (for both land and water); and - 52.
-SPR will engage an ECoW onsite during the construction phase.
-The services of other specialist advisors will be retained as appropriate, such as an Archaeological Advisor, to be called on as required to advise on specific environmental issues.
-The PC will ensure construction activities are carried out in accordance with the mitigation measures outlined in this EIA Report and any planning conditions, and this will be monitored by SPR and the ECoW.
+- works would adhere to a CEMP produced by ScottishPower Renewables (SPR).
+The CEMP shall be developed in accordance with the joint Scottish Renewables, SNH, SEPA, and Forestry Commission Scotland guidance on Good Practice During Wind Farm Construction (SNH, 2019).
+The PC shall consult with the Scottish Ministers, SNH, SEPA, Historic Environment Scotland (HES) and DGC on the production of the CEMP.
+An Outline CEMP is provided in Technical Appendix 4.1. - The CEMP shall describe how the PC will ensure suitable management of, but not limited to, the following environmental issues during construction of the proposed Development: - noise and vibration; • - dust and air pollution: - surface and groundwater; - ecology and ornithology (including protection of habitats and species); - agriculture (including protection of livestock and land); - cultural heritage: - waste (construction and domestic); - details of the size, location and volumes to be extracted from borrow pits; - pollution incidence response (for both land and water); and - Site operations (including maintenance of the construction compound, working hours and safety of the public). - SPR will engage an ECoW onsite during the construction phase.
+The services of other specialist advisors will be 50. retained as appropriate, such as an Archaeological Advisor, to be called on as required to advise on specific environmental issues.
+The PC will ensure construction activities are carried out in accordance with the mitigation measures outlined in this EIA Report and any planning conditions, and this will be monitored by SPR and the ECoW. - To ensure all mitigation measures outlined within this EIA Report are carried out onsite, the CEMP will form an 51. overarching document for all Site management requirements, including: - Traffic Management Plan (TMP); - Construction Methodology Statement (CMS) - Pollution Prevention Plan (PPP) (including monitoring, as appropriate); - Site Waste Management Plan (SWMP); - Peat Management Plan; and - Water Management Plan (WMP). - 52.
+Specific requirements of the CEMP for each of the environmental topics assessed in the EIA are provided in the relevant EIA Report chapters.